'I'm a mum and here’s why children shouldn’t be banned from pubs - they can be a lifeline for somebody feeling lonely or depressed'

 Some of the older residents began to reappear in the pubs.
 One time, my small baby was gurgling happily (but loudly, in the way babies do when they find their voice) on my lap.
 My two-year-old was on his best behaviour.
 The table of apparently retired folk next to us glared, every time my baby did his loud gurgling, to my increasing irritation.

 One evening, my husband and I were heading out to a child-free night at a comedy club.
 We left early, to stop at our local on the way.
-It was around 5.30pm on a Saturday afternoon, and the place was carnage.
+It was around 5.30pm on a Saturday afternoon and the place was carnage.
 Children outnumbered adults, plates of half-eaten food stacked up on tables, but both parents and children looked like they were having a good time.
 It was quite a shock - usually being in the thick of all of it, you don't consider what it looks like to someone without children.
 However, we just laughed and left quickly - finding a more appropriate pub on the way, where we knew it'd be unlikely we'd see kids.

 There lies why I don't think kids should be banned from pubs - there are plenty of alternatives to the black and white argument that kids should be banned altogether.
 We knew where we'd find somewhere else to go - traditional boozers usually don't attract families, and we know where to find them when we want a night away from any child (ours or anyone else's).
 If we can do it, so can others looking for a similar environment.
 Don't start shouting on social media because you've experienced something you don't quite like, find a way around it.

 Pubs can manage the situation by having family and adult-only sections.
 If families repeatedly allow their kids to breach the boundaries, they can be asked to leave.
 I'm also all for kicking kids out earlier, if that's what it takes for people on both sides of the argument to co-exist peacefully.
-By the time we established routines for our children, I wanted them home and getting ready for bed by 6pm, and would be happy if pubs introduced no kids after 6pm policies, or banned them for dinner.
+By the time we established routines for our children, I wanted them home and getting ready for bed by 6pm.
+I'd be happy if pubs introduced no kids after 6pm policies, or banned them for dinner.

-Those seeking to implement a full ban, need to check their own sense of community and kindness too, with children a part of the local landscape that won't be going anywhere.
+Those seeking to implement a full ban need to check their own sense of community and kindness too, with children a part of the local landscape that won't be going anywhere.
 I met other mums in pubs right from the start - during the day they had plenty of space for buggies, good toilet and changing facilities, and we could mull over a lime and soda for as long as needed.
 This can be a lifeline for somebody feeling lonely or depressed.
 The drab church and community halls often designated as mum and baby meeting places don't really do anything to lift the spirits.

-Debate over the ban also allows others to use lazy rhetoric, playing on the narrative that parents just want to stick kids in front of screens in the pub, to get a few hours off.
+Debate over the ban also allows others to use lazy rhetoric, playing on the narrative that parents just want to stick kids in front of screens in the pub to get a few hours off.
 Well, so what?
 Are parents not allowed a few hours off?
 They can't be doing mindful activities, nurturing creativity and getting back to nature 24 hours a day.
 Anyone asked to do their regular job 24/7 would be straight to their union.

-So, let's stop this ridiculous narrative that only terrible parents let their children look at an iPad while everyone collects their thoughts - there's plenty of research to suggest screentime is actually hurting nobody.
+So, let's stop this ridiculous narrative that only terrible parents let their children look at an iPad in a pub while everyone collects their thoughts - there's plenty of research to suggest screentime is actually hurting nobody.
 It's just used as another excuse to make (mostly) women and mothers feel guilty about their abilities.
 Besides, if a child is on a screen, they aren't getting under anyone's feet or making a noise, proving there will be no winners in the argument.

 Of course, parents need to take control if kids take things too far - they definitely can't use the pub as a place to ditch responsibility.
 If our children ever got really grumbly, we'd take that as a sign they needed to go home and leave.
 If everyone could just learn to compromise and have a little empathy for the needs of others, we'd be on to something.
 There's no reason we can't all collaborate to attend pubs at the same time.
 If we act like adults, and not like the children being scapegoated for a total inability to do this competently, there's no reason this shouldn't be the reality.